Hollis Conway: Career

 He defended his U.S. outdoor championship and won the 1991 World University Games, while finishing third in the 1991 Pan American Games and World Outdoor Championships.
-He was ranked third in the world in 1992 and 1993.
+He also won the British AAA Championships title at the 1991 AAA Championships.the He was ranked third in the world in 1992 and 1993.
 He was a Goodwill Games runner-up in 1994.

 In all, Conway won ten USA championship high jump titles (five outdoor, five indoor) before his retirement at the 2000 Drake Relays (where he jumped 6 ft 9in, on 29 April 2000).
 He is a member of the Louisiana Sports Hall of Fame and was inducted into the Drake Relays Hall of Fame in 1999.
 Conway wrote the foreword of the Complete Book of Jumps (Human Kinetics Europe Ltd, 1995).